 - Leads that haven’t closed

-If they’ve visited a page that speaks to their needs, hit them with another page, product or industry, that also speaks to that need.
+If they’ve visited a page that speaks to their needs, then hit them with another page, product, or industry that also speaks to that need.
 Layer lists for specificity.

 They created lists for demographics, crossed them with segmented lists, and were able to zone in on age ranges that performed best.